• home Page

 close-up view of the pure Class A driver stage (centre)

 Please feel free to contact us if you need any assistance or advice regarding the installation and use of our products, or if you have any general questions!
-Many heartfelt thanks to my dear friends and highly skilled technicians, Rino Cieri and Allen Gill, who have helped me more than once in solving major problems.
+Many heartfelt thanks to my dear friends and highly skilled technicians, Rino Cieri and Allen Gill, who have helped me solve major problems.
 I’m also grateful to Kevin Munt, who machined the cabinets with flawless precision.

 specifications